STORYBOOKS

 Send away for and follow up on rebates

+Send away for and follow up on rebates.
 After you buy a product with a rebate, send in the form that day.
-Then mark your calendar to remind yourself to follow up with the rebate company if the check hasn’t show up.
+Then mark your calendar to remind yourself to follow as necessary.

 Off-season clearance